316 related texts · 8 related myths · Page 2 of 7

 It’s a tale of ambition, delusion, and a very dangerous offering.
 The scene is set: Moses, leading the Israelites.
 And then comes Koraḥ, a Levite, challenging Moses’s leadership, s...

-But the Rabbis saw so much more.
+The Rabbis saw so much more.
 This verse in Devarim, Deuteronomy, becomes a springboard for exploring some fascinating corners of Jewish law, or halakha.
-Specifically, the quest...
+Specifically, the question ...

 It all starts with the verse, "May your garments be white at all times, and may the oil on your head not be lacking" (Ecclesiastes 9:8).
-Now, what does that even mean?
-Is it litera...
+What does that even mean?
+Is it literally a...

 That feeling, that struggle, is something deeply human, and surprisingly, it echoes in the story of the Mishkan, the Tabernacle.
 Shemot Rabbah, a collection of rabbinic interpretat...

 It turns out, the ancient rabbis thought about this a lot, especially when it came to the relationship between humanity and God.”
-In Shir HaShirim Rabbah 6, a midrash (rabbinic int...
+In Shir HaShirim Rabbah 6, a midrashic (rabbinic i...

-Take, for example, the instructions for bringing a minchah, a meal offering, found in Leviticus.
-It might seem like a simple act, but the Rabbis find layers of meaning and insight ...
+Consider the instructions for bringing a minchah, a meal offering, found in Leviticus.
+It might seem like a simple act, but the Rabbis find layers of meaning and insight within it....

-Like someone's pointing out all your flaws, comparing you to others, and generally making you feel... unworthy?
-Well, according to some ancient Jewish texts, even the Israelites fa...
+Like someone's pointing out all your flaws, comparing you to others, and generally making you feel. unworthy?
+Well, according to some ancient Jewish texts, even the Israelites face...

 The Targum's version of (Numbers 35) contains one of the most radical theological claims in all of ancient Jewish literature.
 It explains why a manslayer confined to a city of refu...